OchiKanta/OchiKanta/README.md

 - 🎡 Living in **Yokohama, Japan**

-- 💻 Currently Not Working
+- 💻 work at HOKUTO

 - 💻 Previously, Working at Caraquri.inc(2018/12-2020/03) and ReadHub.inc(2019/08-2021/02)